 (1) The criteria the Governor will use to determine if a program meets each of the requirements described under paragraph (a), which shall include—

 (i) The State’s methodology to determine and periodically review which occupations and industry sectors are high-skill, high-wage(as identified by the State pursuant to section 122 of the Carl D. Perkins Career and Technical Education Act (20 U.S.C.
 2342)), or in-demand, including the competencies needed in such industries and occupations, as identified by the State pursuant to section 102 of the Workforce Innovation and Opportunity Act (29 U.S.C.
-3112), and where the list of such occupations and sectors will be made publicly available ;
+3112), and where the list of such occupations and sectors will be made publicly available.
+Such review shall be done not less than every two years concurrent with development and modification of the State Plan under Section 102(c) of the Workforce Innovation and Opportunity Act;

 * * *

-(iv) A written policy for institutions to establish that an eligible workforce program will guarantee the award of academic credit towards a certificate or degree program upon a student’s successful completion of the eligible workforce program and enrollment in such certificate or degree program, and that such credit will be accepted at one or more eligible institutions;
+(iv) A written policy for institutions to establish that an eligible workforce program will ensure the award of academic credit towards a certificate or degree program upon a student’s successful completion of the eligible workforce program and enrollment in such certificate or degree program, and that such credit will be accepted at one or more eligible institutions, such as through established articulation agreements, transfer-of-credit agreements, consortium or partnership agreements, or similar arrangements;

 * * *

-(d) The Secretary documents the Governor’s approval and determination that an eligible workforce program meets the requirements in paragraph (a) of this section by accepting a certification by the Governor or their designee that includes the following—
+(d) The Secretary documents the Governor’s approval and determination that an eligible workforce program meets the requirements in paragraph (a) of this section by accepting a certification by the Governor that includes the following—

 (1) The name of the program;